nandinisankarabukta-git/energy-consumption-forecasting/README.md

 ![Aggregated Daily Electricity Usage](reports/figures/aggregated_usage_trend.png) *Figure 1: Daily electricity consumption trends showing seasonal variations and weekly patterns*

+The aggregated electricity usage trend graph reveals clear patterns in daily electricity consumption over time:

+- **Seasonal Variations:** Peaks during summer months (mid-2016) indicate increased electricity demand, likely due to higher cooling needs.
+This demonstrates the significant impact of weather conditions on energy consumption.

+- **Cyclic Trends:** Consistent fluctuations suggest weekly or monthly periodicity, possibly influenced by workweek schedules or weather changes.
+These recurring patterns are critical for accurate forecasting.

+**Model Justification:** These patterns affirm that the Random Forest model, which excels at handling non-linear relationships and feature interactions, is appropriate for predicting electricity usage based on time-dependent and weather-related variables.
+The model's robustness is further enhanced by its capacity to generalize across such recurring trends.

 Individual building analysis shows diverse consumption profiles based on building type and size:

 ![Sample Buildings Consumption](reports/figures/sample_buildings_trend.png)
 *Figure 2: Electricity usage patterns for sample buildings, demonstrating variability across different building types*

+The electricity usage trends for multiple buildings reveal distinct consumption patterns:

+- **Building-Specific Profiles:** Each building displays a unique usage trajectory, indicating varying operational characteristics or occupancy behaviors.
+For instance, the red and orange lines denote higher consumption, possibly linked to larger or more active facilities.

+- **Abrupt Changes:** Notable spikes in mid-2016 could reflect new operational phases or added equipment.
+These sudden shifts demonstrate the dynamic nature of building energy usage.

+- **Diverse Magnitudes:** The significant variation in usage magnitudes highlights the importance of building-specific models or features.
+Some buildings consume several times more energy than others, requiring the model to handle a wide range of values.

+**Feature Engineering Importance:** This diversity underscores the importance of feature engineering to capture these nuances, ensuring that the selected predictive model is robust across different consumption profiles.
+The inclusion of building size (sqm) as a feature directly addresses this variability.

 ## 4. Approach and Methodology